alviur/INRF/readme.md

  - [Adversarial-robustness-toolbox 1.2.0](https://github.com/Trusted-AI/adversarial-robustness-toolbox)

 # Instructions
-1_INRFnets_classification: Contain a script for each reported dataset accuracy.
-A CNN version of ech architecture in included as a commented section.
+1_INRFnets_classification: Contains a script for the accuracy on each reported dataset .
+A CNN version of each architecture is included as a commented-out section.

 2_INRFnets_adversarial: Contains all the experiments on adversarial  attacks.
 Contains scripts to run a series of adversarial attacks over the CNN and INRF models trained in MNIST and CIFAR-10.